 - 30 days

 When you select a custom time frame, you can configure a start date and an end date.

-In addition to the default fields, when selected, you can also include the following fields in your filter:
+In addition, to the filters of the default view, you can also set the following filters:

 Job ID - A unique Job ID is associated with each application that you have enabled provisioning for.

 Cycle ID - Uniquely identifies the provisioning cycle.
 You can share this ID to support to look up the cycle in which this event occurred.

 Change ID - Unique identifier for the provisioning event.
 You can share this ID to support to look up the provisioning event.

 Source System - Enables you to specify where the identity is getting provisioned from.
 For example, when provisioning an object from Azure AD to ServiceNow, the Source system is Azure AD.

 Target System - Enables you to specify where the identity is getting provisioned to.
 For example, when provisioning an object from Azure AD to ServiceNow, the Target System is ServiceNow.